simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 **The first is a user interface** that allows a user to explore and edit a device's settings when the device and interface are tethered together.
 This currently runs on a desktop, but can run on mobile.
 The user interface program is written by hand, and dynamically interprets a schema to a visual interface that can edit that schema.
 One section, a navigational tree, supports selecting reference types in the schema; when selected, another section, an edit panel, supports reading and writing the configuration values.
 The interface has additional functions to scan for available ports and select the device; read the config instance; navigate and edit it; display feedback to the user about current status and edit validation; and write an updated config back to the device.

 **The second resource is an embedded library** that lives within a client program on a device.
-It presents a typed interface to the client program; it represents and manages the configuration instance; it reads, versions, and updates the configuration data from non-volatile storage, in response to both user and device edits; it manages over-the-wire updates to the configuration, and presents a drop-in routine to the host program to do so; finally, it notifies the client program when a setting has changed.
+It presents a typed interface to the client program; it represents and manages the configuration instance; it reads, versions, and updates the configuration data from non-volatile storage, in response to both user and device edits; it manages over-the-wire updates to the configuration, and presents a drop-in routine to the host program to do so.
 Some of the library is compiled from the schema, but much is written by hand around an internal interface.

 ---
 When tethered, these two parts connect and work together.
 Pairing them gives the user the best of two worlds: the user can edit the configuration in a more capable and resource-rich environment.
 A wire protocol transports commands for reads, writes, transactional commits, protocol synchronization, and error recovery.
 The library on the embedded device supports editing the configuration while using minimal resources.